 - 5mm edge.
 The additional dimples help the knife glide through sticky foods, like potatoes, apples, and squash.
 Also, Knife Length-12.63 inches and PakkaWood handle.

 8.Tojiro DP 8.2 inches Gyutou knife

-For good Best Japanese knives that can slice through tomatoes like butter, the Tojiro DP Gyuto Japanese knife is the ideal pick for an amateur.
+For a good Best Japan knife that can slice through tomatoes like butter, the Tojiro DP Gyuto Japanese knife is the ideal pick for an amateur.
 Be cautious, however!
 It’s perfectly sharp the second you remove it from the crate!